ouspg/CompSec/Lab5_Introduction_to_Shellcoding/README.md

 * **Something interesting** in shellcoding, but we haven't dealt with it yet?
 Feel free to implement and show us what you got.
-It does not necessary need to be related for ROP. **Your task has to be approved by assistant before you start doing it.** Depending on estimated workload, this task could be extendable to final coursework.
+It does not necessary need to be related for ROP. **Your task has to be approved by assistant before you can start doing it.** Depending on estimated workload, this task could be extendable to final coursework.